 12

-| # Create development group
+| # Create embedded development group

-# Add multiple users to the group
+# Add multiple users to the group and grant serial port access

-sudo usermod -aG developers alice
+sudo usermod -aG embedded,dialout alice

-sudo usermod -aG developers bob
+sudo usermod -aG embedded,dialout bob

-sudo usermod -aG developers charlie
+sudo usermod -aG embedded,dialout charlie

-# Create shared project directory
+# Create shared firmware directory

-sudo mkdir /opt/projects
+sudo mkdir -p /opt/firmware

-sudo chgrp developers /opt/projects
+sudo chgrp embedded /opt/firmware

-sudo chmod 2775 /opt/projects
+sudo chmod 2775 /opt/firmware

 |